topher200/lambda-traceback-redirect-response/README.txt

 See Makefile for options.

+To deploy...
+- run `make` to deploy
-After running `make` (the deploy script), you need to manually put the lambda function into the Sandbox VPC and give it the stats-from-logs Security Group.
+- you need to manually put the lambda function into the Sandbox VPC and give it the stats-from-logs Security Group
+- provide the env variable ES_ADDRESS (example: https://es_address.company-sandbox.com)